-Take things lightly; this is very important for having a successful marriage.
 If you take everything seriously and stay worried all the time, then you will have problems between you and your spouse.
-If your spouse is angry, try not to be angry with them; stay calm and quiet and laugh it off later on.
+If your spouse is angry, try not to be mad at them; stay calm and quiet and laugh it off later on.

 Real problems are someone dying or having cancer; every other thing is just an obstacle you will have to overcome.